 It is a stabilized cooking fat and extremely shelf-stable since all of the water in the butter has been cooked out.

-My mother still makes ghee from scratch.
+My mom still makes ghee from scratch.
 She skims off the creamy fat layer from a few batches of boiled milk, churns it into butter, then slow-cooks it until the clarified butter separates from the milk solids.

-Ingredients - Which Butter to Use
+Ingredients - Best Butter For Ghee

 Since butter is the only ingredient, feel free to use grass-fed, organic, Irish-style, or any unsalted butter of your choice.
 My preferred brand is unsalted Kerry Gold or Kirkland (Costco).